mbdevpl/open-fortran-parser-xml/README.rst

     </program>

-In the body, collection of declarations followed by any number of statements can be found.
+In the body, :ref:`declarations` followed by any number of statements can be found.

-And each of the statements listed after the declarations, can be either compound or simple.
+And each of the statements listed after the declarations, can be one of :ref:`statements-simple` or :ref:`statements-compound`.

+.. _declarations:

 Declarations
 ------------